Global demand for connected vehicle data grows Geotab's subscriptions to 4 million

 - The number of Geotab connected electric vehicles (EVs) has increased by more than 50% since August 2022, and more than 70% of the company's subscription base is using at least one of Geotab's sustainable fleet solutions

-LONDON, Nov.
-8, 2023 /PRNewswire/ -- Geotab®, the global leader in connected transportation solutions, announces that it has surpassed 4 million subscriptions worldwide.
-This milestone underscores the significant and growing demand for high-quality data intelligence, a critical catalyst in advanced decision making which is driving the ongoing transformation of the transportation sector.
-Geotab's data-driven insights have been instrumental in enhancing performance, safety and sustainability for fleets ranging from small to large including Fortune 500s and governments of all levels.
+JAKARTA, Indonesia, Nov.
+9, 2023 /PRNewswire/ -- Geotab®, the global leader in connected transportation solutions, announces that it has surpassed 4 million subscriptions worldwide.
+This milestone underscores the significant and growing demand for high-quality data intelligence, a critical catalyst in advanced decision making which is driving the ongoing transformation of the transportation sector in SEA.
+Geotab's data-driven insights have been instrumental in enhancing performance, safety and sustainability for fleets ranging from small to large including Fortune 500s and governments of all levels within the SEA region.

-Geotab has a rich 23-year history, and achieved the 3 million subscription milestone in 2022.
-In just over one year, the company added 1 million subscriptions in 2023, reflecting the growing demand for data intelligence to support fleet modernisation and management.
-Geotab's ecosystem of 700+ partners, continuous innovation, and collaboration with customers in emerging areas such as AI development has created ongoing opportunities for growth.
+Geotab has a rich 23-year history and achieved a 3 million subscription milestone in 2022.
+In just over one year, the company added 1 million subscriptions in 2023, reflecting the growing demand for data intelligence to support fleet modernization and management in SEA.
+Geotab's ecosystem of 700+ partners, continuous innovation, and collaboration with customers in emerging areas such as AI development has created ongoing opportunities for growth in the SEA region.

-Since we reached 3 million subscriptions last August, Geotab-connected vehicles have travelled more than 55 billion miles; that's about 594 trips to the sun.
-If you think about all of those trips, it equates to massive amounts of data.
-Because of this, we are able to deliver more impactful insights to our customers.
-We're informing them when an engine may fail before it fails, or the likelihood of a collision.
-We are incorporating generative AI to reduce time to insight.
-Through these innovations we are driving better business decisions and more meaningful outcomes," added Cawse.

-As the number of Geotab-connected vehicles of various makes, models, and industry sectors continues to rise, the quantity of rich data that Geotab analyses also increases.
-This expansion allows the company to benchmark with greater accuracy and to build improved machine learning (ML) models, which in turn unlocks better insights for all customers.
-Through these AI and ML technologies, customers can transition from reactive data insights to predictive analytics and industry benchmarking, unlocking greater value from their investments in connected transportation.
+As the number of Geotab-connected vehicles of various makes, models, and industry sectors continues to rise in the SEA region, the quantity of rich data that Geotab analyses also increases.
+This expansion allows the company to benchmark with greater accuracy and to build improved machine learning (ML) models, which in turn unlocks better insights for all customers in SEA.
+Through these AI and ML technologies, customers in SEA can transition from reactive data insights to predictive analytics and industry benchmarking, unlocking greater value from their investments in connected transportation.

-"We're delighted to celebrate this incredible milestone in Geotab's journey, and in particular, reflect on some of the key moments we've had here in the United Kingdom to get to this point," said David Savage, Vice President, UK & Ireland.
-"We've helped the country's biggest milk delivery service save more than £2 million annually through telematics, opened our groundbreaking Automotive Innovation and Research Hub in High Wycombe to drive sustainable innovation, and taken home some of the industry's most coveted awards for fleet safety.
-As we cross the four million subscribers mark, we're incredibly excited to continue our pursuit for relentless innovation and help our customers transform their fleets through technology."
+"In the heart of our journey from two people in a basement to 4 million subscribers worldwide, We've seen the immense potential of data intelligence in shaping the future of transportation in SEA.
+The demand for connected vehicle data is a testament to its critical role in fleet modernization, safety, and sustainability," said David Brown, Associate Vice President Sales, APAC.
+"With over 89 billion kilometers of insights, we're not just measuring, we're driving better business decisions, reducing emissions, and prioritizing road safety.
+In this era of data-driven transformation, Geotab is the compass guiding fleets in SEA to a brighter, more connected tomorrow."

 Geotab is a global leader in connected transportation solutions.
-We provide telematics — vehicle and asset tracking — solutions to over 50,000 customers in 160 countries.
-For more than 20 years, we have invested in ground-breaking data research and innovation to enable partners and customers, including Fortune 500 and public sector organisations, to transform their fleets and operations.
-With over 4 million subscriptions and processing more than 75 billion data points a day, we help customers make better decisions, increase productivity, have safer fleets, and achieve their sustainability goals.
+We provide telematics — vehicle and asset tracking — solutions to over 47,000 customers in 150 countries.
+For more than 20 years, we have invested in ground-breaking data research and innovation to enable partners and customers, including Fortune 500 and public sector organizations, to transform their fleets and operations.
+We connect to over 4 million vehicles and process more than 55 billion data points a day so that customers can make better decisions, increase productivity, have safer fleets, and achieve their sustainability goals.
 Geotab's open platform and Marketplace, offers hundreds of third-party solution options.
-Backed by a team of industry leading data scientists and AI experts, Geotab is unlocking the power of data to understand real-time and predictive analytics - solving for today's challenges and tomorrow's world.
-To learn more, visit www.geotab.com/uk, follow @GEOTAB on Twitter and LinkedIn or visit the Geotab Blog.
+Backed by a team of industry leading data scientists and AI experts, Geotab is unlocking the power of data to understand real-time and predictive analytics — solving for today's challenges and tomorrow's world.
+To learn more, visit www.geotab.com, follow @GEOTAB on Twitter and LinkedIn or visit the Geotab Blog.

 Share this article